The Ladings, Narrowdale

 Wednesday August 7th & Sunday 11th August - Cost £25 p.p.
 A full morning to wander around the beautiful Calf of Man bird sanctuary.
 Visit the Victorian Lighthouses, do a bit of bird watching, chat to the wardens or get a close up view of the seals and much more… Members only, numbers strictly limited, details to follow closer to the time

-Walking Holiday to the Peak District 8th – 12th July 2024
+Walking Holiday to the Peak District 8th – 12th July 2024 – A brilliant holiday!

 Annual General Meeting 7pm Thursday 21st March 2024 at the Fairways Restaurant, Golf Club, Peel